-The received SPL and lowest frequency measurements resulted in multiple values per flight-activity audio (one value per window).
-The measurements from one flight-activity audio are potentially correlated.
-We thus estimated the difference between single, multi and virtual-multi bat measurements using an LMM with group context (single, multi, virtual multi) as categorical predictor, and flight-activity period ID and video-file ID as random intercepts.
+The received SPL and lower frequency measurements resulted in multiple values per bat activity audio (one value per window).
+The measurements from one bat activity audio are potentially correlated.
+We thus estimated the difference between single, multi and virtual-multi bat measurements using an LMM with group context (single, multi, virtual multi) as categorical predictor, and bat activity period ID and video-file ID as random intercepts.

-3.3 Software packages used in this paper
+2.6 Software